 In this regard, the assessment made for each situation should consider the point of view of a reasonably well-informed individual in the circumstances.

-In contrast, if former Cabinet Ministers intend to take up a position within a State entity, they may do so as soon as they leave office, subject to the rules applicable at all times (part 1).
+In contrast, if former staff members intend to take up a position within the State entity, they may do so as soon as they leave the position, subject to the rules applicable at all times (part 1).